 This issue has caused controversy in the past because kinship carers could be refused financial support even though they were doing the same job as any other foster carer.

-In 2013 the Court of Appeal ruled that family members and friends should receive the same benefits as unrelated carers in a landmark ruling.
+In 2013 the Court of Appeal ruled that family members and friends should receive the same benefits as unrelated carers.

 Whatever type of care you're providing for vulnerable children, you should be entitled to claim financial support to give them the best start in life, as well as support yourself.